ExpressGateway/express-gateway.io/_pages/getting-started.md

 ## 5-minute Getting Started Guide

-Before you start: Make sure you've [installed the Express Gateway](#installation) and have it up running — It should only take a minute!
+Before you start: Make sure you've [installed the Express Gateway](#installation) and have it up running with the Getting Started server template — It should only take a minute!

 In this quick start guide, you’ll...